 Official and unofficial transcripts must be requested in writing and must bear the signature of the requesting student or may be requested online through the National Student Clearinghouse transcript services.

-Transcripts will be issued only to students who are in good financial standing with the University.
-Transcripts will be processed within three business days, five business days during grading and registration periods.
+Transcripts are issued only to students who are in good financial standing with the University and are processed within three business days, five business days during grading and registration periods.